 Further to establishing an authentic student voice, particular attention should be given to inclusion, considering the cultural background, academic and character strengths and physical abilities of the student population.
-Data collection methods (described on page 10) can be used too.
+Data collection methods (described later in this guide) can be used too.